openstack/ironic/doc/source/drivers/ilo.rst

 * UEFI Boot Support
 * UEFI Secure Boot Support
-* Passing management information via secure, encrypted management network (virtual media) if swift proxy server has an HTTPS endpoint.
-See :ref:`EnableHTTPSinSwift` for more info.
+* Passing management information via secure, encrypted management network (virtual media) if swift proxy server and glance have HTTPS endpoints.
+See :ref:`EnableHTTPSinSwift`, :ref:`EnableHTTPSinGlance` for more info.
 User image provisioning is done using iSCSI over data network, so this driver has the benefit of security enhancement with the same performance.
 It segregates management info from data channel.
 * Support for out-of-band cleaning operations.
 * Remote Console
 * HW Sensors